 (c) 1:40 Playing on the DTID Team (20 minutes)

-(d) The groups report out, for general summary discussion of the compromises involved in developing standards for context sensitive design.
+(d) The groups report out.
+This includes a general summary discussion of the compromises they made to develop standards for context sensitive design.
 (15 minutes)

-The deputy administrator walks the participants through the division brochure, having them highlight with yellow marker the key programs, staff names, and phone numbers.
+The deputy administrator walks the participants through the division brochure.
+During this, they highlight with yellow marker the key programs, staff names, and phone numbers.
 (5 minutes)

 [Goal: Ensure a useful reference source.]